-Outputs planned for the biennium in pursuit of expected accomplishment (a): Use of the ecosystem approach in countries to maintain ecosystem services and sustainable productivity of terrestrial and aquatic systems is increased

-Programme of work and budget output Division accountable Contributing division Scope 1.
-Methodologies, partnerships and tools to maintain or restore ecosystem services and integrate the ecosystem DEPI DEWA Global management approach with the conservation and management of ecosystems DCPI 2.
-Tools, technical support and partnerships to improve food security and sustainable productivity in agricultural DEPI DRC Global/regional landscapes through the integration of the ecosystem approach DEWA DTIE 3.
-Tools, technical support and partnerships to improve integrated water resource management, including water DEPI DRC Regional quality, through the adoption of the ecosystem approach DTIE DEWA 4.
-Partnerships are built and strengthened to catalyse the uptake of tools and approaches for establishing regional, national and subnational frameworks, agreements and policies for improved food security and for the management of terrestrial and freshwater ecosystems DRC DEPI Global/regional 5.
-Collaboration with the private sector through partnerships and pilot projects to integrate the ecosystem approach into sectoral strategies and operations is enhanced DTIE DEPI Global/regional
+Outputs planned for the biennium in pursuit of expected accomplishment (a): Use of the ecosystem approach in countries to maintain ecosystem services and sustainable productivity of terrestrial and aquatic systems is increased Programme of work and budget output Division Contributing accountable division Scope Methodologies, partnerships and tools to maintain or restore ecosystem services and integrate the ecosystem management approach with the conservation and management of ecosystems DEPI DEWA DCPI Global 2.
+Tools, technical support and partnerships to improve food security and sustainable productivity in agricultural landscapes through the integration of the ecosystem approach DEPI Regional offices DEWA DTIE Global/regional 3.
+Tools, technical support and partnerships to improve integrated water resource management, including water quality, through the adoption of the ecosystem approach DEPI Regional offices DTIE DEWA Regional 4.
+Partnerships are built and strengthened to catalyse the uptake of tools and approaches for establishing regional, national and subnational frameworks, agreements and policies for improved food security and for the management of terrestrial and freshwater ecosystems DEPI Regional offices Global/regional 5.
+Collaboration with the private sector through partnerships and pilot projects to integrate the ecosystem approach into sectoral strategies and operations is enhanced DTIE DEPI Global/regional countries to sustain ecosystem services from coastar and marine systems is increased Programme of work and budget output Division accountable Contributing divisions Scope 1.
+Methodologies, tools and global and regional policy frameworks that apply the ecosystem approach to sustain coastal and marine ecosystem services and productivity, in particular food provisioning, are developed and tested DEPI DEWA Regional offices Global 2.
+Technical support is provided to countries through the Regional Seas Programme to apply and integrate the ecosystem approach, as well as global and regional policy frameworks to sustain ecosystem services, particularly food security, across relevant sectors DEPI Regional offices DELC Global/regional 3.
+The GPA global partnerships on wastewater and marine litter are developed and relevant catalytic actions identified and tested DEPI DTIE DEWA Regional offices Global 4.
+Support to countries for catalytic action to strengthen the GPA global partnerships and uptake of ecosystem management tools (as developed in output 1) in coastal areas in collaboration with the Regional Seas Programme DEWA DEPI Regional offices DELC DTIE Regional 5.
+Innovative approaches developed and tested to enhance collaboration between coastal municipalities and the private sector for effective management of coastal ecosystem services through public and private sector strategies and operations DTIE Regional offices DEPI Global/regional